What Is a Casino Bonus and How Does It Work?

 Definition of Cashback Bonuses

 Cashback bonuses in online casinos are a bit like getting a refund on your losses.
 Instead of winning, you get a percentage of your losses back.
 It’s designed to soften the blow of an unlucky streak.
 Think of it as a safety net, encouraging you to keep playing even when the odds aren’t in your favour.
-It’s a pretty common way for casinos to keep players happy and engaged.
+It’s a common way for casinos to keep players happy and engaged.

 How Cashback Works